Skip to content

 Introduction

-The Turbo Stream tag that ships with Turbo can be used on your Blade views just like any other HTML tag:
+The Turbo Frame tag that ships with Turbo can be used on your Blade views just like any other HTML tag:

 <turbo-frame id="@domid($post, 'create_comment')">